 The charging handle is a polymer charging handle with a U shape in the front for your trigger finger or your left-hand support index finger to grab when cocking the weapon.
 That polymer piece is well-designed and is comfortable to use, but it does bring your fingers very close to the rail itself.

 It would be nice to see it mounted a little bit lower and out of the way of any accessories that could be mounted to the top rail or extended a little bit.
-Just to give you a little more clearance so you don’t bang your fingers on the accessories you might have mounted on the gun.
+To give you a little more clearance, so you don’t bang your fingers on the accessories you might have mounted on the gun.

 The CZ scorpion micro comes with an SB tactical folding brace.

 Previous variants have come with the SB tactical collapsing, PDW style brace, but CZ decided to switch to the folding brace.
 The CZ Scorpion folding brace folds to the right-hand side of the gun.
 And there is clearance for rounds to make it outside of the ejection port.

 The folding brace makes the gun shorter than the PDW brace when the brace is collapsed or folded.

 But one thing you’ll need to take into account is that the CZ Scorpion Micro is already a very wide gun, just from one side of the receiver to the other.